rwbl/domoticz-plugin-tinkerforge-io4v2/README.md

 from tinkerforge.ip_connection import IPConnection from tinkerforge.bricklet_io4_v2 import BrickletIO4V2
 ```
+**Note**
-add more depending Tinkerforge brick/bricklet used.
+Add more bindings depending Tinkerforge bricks & bricklets used.

 Ensure to update the files in case of newer Tinkerforge Python Bindings.